-Nepal was declared a secular country by the Parliament on May 18, 2006.
+Nepal was declared a secular country by the Parliament on 18th May 2006.
 Religions practiced in Nepal are: Hinduism, Buddhism, Islam, Christianity, Jainism, Sikhism, Bon, ancestor worship and animism.
-The majority of Nepalis are either Hindus or Buddhism.
-The two have co-existed in harmony through centuries.
+The majority of Nepalis are either Hindus or Buddhists and these two religions have co-existed in harmony through centuries.

 Buddha is widely worshipped by both Buddhists and Hindus of Nepal.
-The five Dhyani Buddhas; Vairochana, Akshobhaya, Rathasambhava, Amitabha and Amoghasiddhi, represent the five basic elements: earth, fire, water, air and ether.
+The five Dhyani Buddhas; Vairochana, Akshobhaya, Rathasambhava, Amitabha and Amoghasiddhi represent the five basic elements: earth, fire, water, air and ether.
 Buddhist philosophy conceives these deities to be the manifestations of Sunya or absolute void.
-Mahakaala and Bajrayogini are Vajrayana Buddhist deities worshipped by Hindus as well.
+Mahakaala and Bajrayogini are Buddhist deities of the Vajrayan sect worshipped by Hindus as well.

 The diversity in Nepal in terms of ethnicity again makes room for various sets of customs.
 Most of these customs go back to the Hindu, Buddhist or other religious traditions.
 Among them, the rules of marriage are particularly interesting.
 Traditional marriages call for deals arranged by parents after the boy or girl come of age.